 What Happens If I Miss The Deadline?

-Temporary plans have become extremely popular with consumers who do not want to participate in the Marketplace and prefer to purchase simple major medical coverage that provides "no frills" benefits.
-National General (mentioned above) utilizes the Aetna PPO network and provides very affordable medical coverage during or after the Open Enrollment period.
+Temporary plans have become extremely popular with consumers who do not want to participate in the Marketplace and prefer to purchase simple major medical coverage that provides “no frills” benefits.
 Office visit and major medical benefits are available for up to one year.
 You can also re-apply for new coverage, or select a different carrier and policy.
 Many riders can be added to help reduce out-of-pocket costs of high inpatient hospital bills.

 “Special” enrollment periods are offered if you qualify for several exclusions.
 These are discussed later in the article.
 For example, if you lose existing coverage from a divorce, move to a different service area, leave your employer, or adopt a child, you are generally eligible to apply.
 When COBRA benefits end, an approved qualifying life event (QLE) is granted.
 You may enroll in a plan without underwriting approval.